Amsacrine (Amsidine ®)

 Back to top

-Chemotherapy is usually given as a course of several sessions (cycles) of treatment over a few months.
-The length of your treatment and the number of cycles you have will depend on the type of leukaemia you're being treated for.
+Chemotherapy can be given as several sessions (or cycles) of treatment over a few months.
+You may have amsacrine daily for 3-5 days, every 3-4 weeks.
+Amsacrine can also be given as a single course in combination with other chemotherapy drugs over a number of days.
+The length of your treatment and the number of cycles you have will depend on your type of leukaemia.
 Your nurse or doctor will discuss your treatment plan with you.

 Risk of infection